 Can the bride still be walked down the aisle by her father?

 While it is quite common for brides to continue with this tradition into their second wedding.
 There are other variations that have become more common.
-If the bride has children from her first marriage, she can include the children by having them play the role of walking her down the aisle.
+Common wedding etiquette is if the bride has children from her first marriage, she can include the children by having them play the role of walking her down the aisle.
 I have also seen the bride have a son or daughter of her groom walk with her as a way of incorporating the whole family into the second wedding.

 This usually works well with older children that have aged out of the position of a traditional flower girl or ring bearer.